Las Terrazas National Park Highlights

 A Walk to the Las Delicias Viewpoint

 The trail ascends the Las Delicias Hill through tropical vegetation, when the viewpoint is reached there are excellent views down to the valley of the San Juan river.
-You will then descend for approximately 1.5 km until you reach the restored Buenavista coffee plantation buildings.

 A Walk to the Ruins of the Santa Serafina Coffee Plantation

 You will start the trail alongside the San Juan river and through the valley.
 After approximately 3 km you reach the ghostly ruins of the Santa Serafina coffee plantation, then descend to the end of the walk at the Curujey Ranch.